 BitPay VS Coinbase: The Comparison

-BitPay also has its own wallet where customers can store their Bitcoins while looking for things to spend them on or turn them into USD and purchase various gift cards from the site.
+BitPay also has its own Bitcoin wallet where customers can store their BTC while looking for things to spend them on or turn them into USD and purchase various gift cards from the site.
 The merchants, on the other hand, can receive payments in eight fiat currencies apart from Bitcoin.
 In addition, the platform includes invoices in 40 different languages.

 Even though Coinbase is a platform for buying various cryptocurrencies among other things, due to its strict Digital Asset Framework, it doesn’t support a lot of coins.
 At this moment, the platform only supports the following: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
 For other coins to be able to enter the list, they will have to be evaluated and prove they’re reliable enough.